-The cumulative number of COVID-19 tests (positive, negative or indeterminate) below is a count of the total test results, and may include multiple tests for an individual person.
-Completed tests are now presented seperately by the method of testing, either lab-reported tests (PCR) or rapid lateral flow tests (LFT), with information on the number of persons (individuals) tested and those tested positive referring to either lab-reported (PCR) or rapid lateral flow (LFT) tests.
-The daily change refers to the difference between the cumulative numbers reported between 23 October 2021 - 24 October 20218.
+The cumulative number of tests (positive, negative or indeterminate) is a count of the total test results, and may include multiple tests for an individual person.
+Completed tests are presented separately by the method of testing, either PCR tests conducted in laboratories or rapid lateral flow tests (LFT) that give results in less than an hour, without needing to go to a laboratory.
+Information on the number of persons (individuals) tested and those tested positive referring to PCR or LFT tests.
+Daily change refers to the difference between the cumulative numbers reported between 24 October 2021 - 25 October 2021.